ccin2p3/puppet-modulator/README.md

 Available Commands:
-  completion  generate the autocompletion script for the specified shell gflow       A git-flow high-level wrapper for hotfixes and releases help        Help about any command metadata    Manipulate module metadata.json file version     Display software version and exit
+  completion  generate the autocompletion script for the specified shell flow       A git-flow high-level wrapper for hotfixes and releases help        Help about any command metadata    Manipulate module metadata.json file version     Display software version and exit